Bill Kerr: Return to Australia

 On 26 January 2011, Kerr received the 2011 Walk of Honour in Wagga Wagga, which was unveiled on 17 May 2011.
-Kerr died in his family home in Perth, Western Australia, on 28 August 2014 at the age of 92.

-Kerr had been married three times.
+Personal life and death

+During time in Western Australia, Kerr met English teacher Margaret Weaver whom he married at St George's Cathedral.
+It was the first of his three marriages.

 He had four children: William, Peter, Wilton and Anne.
 The last two were born late in Kerr's life, to his third wife, Sandra.

+Kerr died in his family home in Perth, Western Australia, on 28 August 2014 at the age of 92.